Best outdoor speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best outdoor speakers you can buy in 2021.

 You'll get a whopping 20 hours of playback from this little five-star performer on a full battery – and it doesn't just come in this colour.
 The fact that we really like the JBL Charge 4 should come as no surprise to those who read our Charge 3 review (below).
-JBL has fine-tuned the sound in this latest iteration to please even pickier ears and battery capacity has increased.
-We can’t reasonably ask for any more at this price.
+JBL fine-tuned the sound in this iteration to please even pickier ears and battery capacity was increased.
+We can’t reasonably ask for any more at this price – and you'll almost certainly find it discounted following the release of the new Charge 5 (above).
 Obviously there's a limit to the bass floor in a speaker of this size, but the low-end is tasteful – and there's still plenty of punch.

 Read the full review: JBL Charge 4

 If there's a home decor, backpack or personal taste that the Tribit Audio Stormbox Micro can’t merge in with happily, we've yet to find it.
 It's the size of a stack of drinks coasters, it's IP67 rated, there's a useful rubberised strap across the back of it, it's really rather affordable and you can pair two of them in stereo mode.

 You'll be pleasantly surprised by the bass clout the Tribit is able to deliver, too.
 Although a speaker of such dimensions is obviously limited in terms of bass weight, it does remarkably well; close your eyes while listening and you’ll picture a bigger product.

 If your budget maxes out at £50 ($60), the Tribit is a splendid option.
 Similarly, if you only have a small zip compartment in the top of your backpack for a sonic travel companion, this speaker is worthy of that space.
 Take note, Ultimate Ears: a little-known brand called Tribit Audio just produced a budget belter of a Bluetooth speaker.